Indiana University Health Public Relations has established the following guidelines for reporters seeking patient and/or staff interviews:

 IU Health Public Relations has established the following guidelines for reporters seeking patient information:

-Media must contact a member of the Public Relations staff to obtain a one-word description of a patient’s condition.
-In accordance with the federal Health Insurance Portability and Accountability Act of 1996 (HIPPA), the patient MUST be listed in the hospital directory.
+- Media must contact a member of the Public Relations staff to obtain a one-word description of a patient’s condition.
+In accordance with the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA), the patient MUST be listed in the hospital directory.
 A member of the Public Relations staff will use the following terms to describe a patient’s condition after a first and last name of the patient is provided:

 - Undetermined: Patient’s condition is being assessed and medical staff has not yet assigned a condition.